karimaechihabi/lernaean-hydra/README.md

 ## License
-This archive is free for use for academic purposes, but please reference it properly
+This archive is free for use for academic purposes, but if you use it, please reference it properly.

 ## Reference
 K. Echihabi, K. Zoumpatianos, T. Palpanas, and H. Benbrahim.
 The Lernaean Hydra of Data Series